TRSandJS/Preloader/README.md

 # Pre-loader
-preloader before loading any page (using JavaScript, css3 and HTML5)
+pre-loader before loading any page (using JavaScript, css3 and HTML5)